-To pass this stage the applicant must confirm that the project will comply with all ongoing commitments, such as agreeing to keep the Support Body updated with any changes to the staff lead and contact details for the project.
+To pass this stage the applicant must confirm that the project will comply with all ongoing commitments, such as agreeing to keep the Support Body updated with any changes to the staff lead and contact details for the project and agreeing to monitoring and reporting arrangements.

-Application Stage 3: contract review
+Application Stage 3: Contract Review.
+Post-procurement

-After carrying out a competitive procurement, local authorities will submit their final EV infrastructure contract to the Support Body for review and approval.
-This will be assessed to determine whether the commercial arrangement between local authorities and private sector partners meets the LEVI Capital Fund Criteria, and aligns with the commercial terms assessed and agreed at Stage 2.
+After carrying out a competitive procurement, local authorities will submit their final EV infrastructure contract to the Support Body for review.
+This will be assessed to gather learnings on commercial arrangements, enabling LAs to benefit from best practice in future EV procurements.